-So, you’re an active-duty servicemember or a veteran and you’re looking for a great education.
+So, you’re an active-duty military servicemember or a veteran and you’re looking for a great education.
 Where do you even start?
 First, the internet is flooded with options.
 The moment you type “military-friendly college” into your search bar, you’ll be overwhelmed by the number of Google search results.
 (You’ll get more than 170 million, actually.)
 Weeding through those results can seem like a monumental task, but we’ve got your back!
 The key is to take your decision journey one step at a time.

 For a school to be considered a military-friendly college, it must meet certain criteria.
-You’ll want a school that understands the specific challenges and concerns that face veterans and active-duty servicemembers.
-This could mean helping you understand and apply your VA benefits, or offering you personalized assistance as you transition out of the military into campus life.
+You’ll want a school that understands the specific challenges and concerns that face veterans and active-duty service members.
+This could mean helping you understand and apply for your VA benefits, or offering you personalized assistance as you transition out of the military into campus life.
 You’ll want to take into account whether the school has an accessible and supportive veteran center on campus to give you the guidance to reach your goals.
-It is also a good idea to make sure that the college you consider is well-credentialed and follows industry recommendations, especially regarding standards for veterans.
+It is also a good idea to make sure that the college you consider is well-credentialed and follows industry recommendations, especially regarding standards for military veterans.

 It is also important to consider a school that offers a wide range of curriculum and degree levels so that you can weigh all your options.
 For instance, you may want to aim for a bachelor’s degree, but also want a school that offers post-graduate studies.
 Perhaps you want to write a book.
 You may consider a Bachelor of Arts in English.
 If you’re tech-savvy or have military training in cybersecurity, you may want to investigate a Bachelor of Science in Cybersecurity.
 You’ll also want to consider both campus and online degree programs so that you can complete your class assignments no matter where you are stationed in the world.